bookBUY 11+ exam papers schoolBUY 11+ mark schemes

-Passing 11 plus Non-verbal reasoning tests
+How to Pass your 11 plus Non-verbal reasoning test

 So, what’s the secret?
 Well there’s lots to tell.
+School Entrance Tests advise parents to start off their child by reviewing the

 The key learning point is to take this on-board as simply a new skill to master, like any other.
 Learning to drive typically takes a few months with some regular weekly time devoted to practice.
 Your realistic expectation is to learn strategies and a process for passing the exam – there’s no need to overachieve and to expect to become the best driver out there.
 ‘Squiggles’ tests certainly can divide opinion.